KSDunne/whisper_riding_school/README.md

 ### Business Goals

+- Provide the user with information about the benefits of horse riding
 - Increase awareness of the services that Whisper Riding School provides
 - Educate the customer with snippets of horse riding disaplines from around the world
 - Educate the customer on safe and functional riding wear